30 Health Mistakes You're Making in Public

 Shaking someone's hand, then rubbing your eyes, is a super-efficient way to spread germs and get yourself sick, especially during flu season.
 The sensitive mucous membranes of the eyes are like an E-Z Pass lane for bacteria and viruses.

-The Remedy Rx: After shaking hands, be conscious of not touching your face until you can use hand sanitizer or wash your hands thoroughly with soap and water.
+The Rx: After shaking hands, be conscious of not touching your face until you can use hand sanitizer or wash your hands thoroughly with soap and water.
 (What counts as "thoroughly"?
 Read on.)

 You Are Speaking Close And Breathing Germs in Someone's Face